Obamacare court ruling promises headaches for GOP, years of familiar health care fights

 That leaves Republicans stuck in a familiar place that many were hoping to move past after losing 40 House seats in November.

 On the one hand, they face pressure from a portion of their base to repeal most or all of the law.
-On the other hand, they're no closer to a consensus on what should replace it after repeatedly failing to pass legislation.
+On the other, they're no closer to a consensus on what should replace it after repeatedly failing to pass legislation.

 “They’re still doing a greatest hits revival,” Thomas Miller, a fellow at the conservative American Enterprise Institute, said.
 “Everyone knows the old songs, there’s a dwindling audience for it, but some people still like to hear it.”

 The Texas lawsuit, while still a long way from succeeding, could trap them in this cycle for another election.
-As long as repeal is still on the table and the president is cheering it on, it will be difficult for Republicans to move on or maybe even pursue modest bipartisan changes with the incoming Democratic House, an approach some senators like Lamar Alexander, R-Tenn., and Susan Collins, R-Maine, have explored.
+As long as repeal is still on the table and the president is cheering it on, it will be difficult for Republicans to move on or maybe even pursue modest bipartisan changes with the incoming Democratic House, an approach some Republican senators, like Lamar Alexander of Tennessee and Susan Collins of Maine, have explored.
 (Alexander announced this week that he wouldn't run for re-election in 2020.)

 None of their options so far have proven popular with voters.
 Republican replacement bills, which would have cut Medicaid spending, rolled back some protections for pre-existing conditions, and raised premiums and deductibles for many customers, polled as poorly as any major legislation in recent memory.
 After the election, some Republicans sounded eager to push the reset button.